privatenumber/esbuild-loader/README.md

 [_esbuild-loader_](https://github.com/privatenumber/esbuild-loader) lets you harness the speed of esbuild in your Webpack build by offering faster alternatives for transpilation (eg. `babel-loader`/`ts-loader`) and minification (eg. Terser)!

-Curious how much faster your build will be?
-See [what users are saying](https://github.com/privatenumber/esbuild-loader/discussions/138).

 > [!TIP]
 > **Are you using TypeScript with Node.js?**
 >